tesnos/tangerine/readme.md

 ## Overview:
+- Put all music in "/music" folder on your SD card as file browsing is not currently supported yet
 - Support for multiple formats (wav, flac, and mp3 currently)
 - Skip forward and back a song using the L and R buttons
 - Use the progress bar on the touch screen to scrub through the audio (SLOW)